nit-bit-git/Dive-into-the-world-of-Large-Language-Models-LLMs-Generative-AI-/README.md

 🤖 What to Expect

-Basic LLM: Built from scratch, perfect for understanding core concepts<br/>
+Basic LLM: Built from scratch, perfect for understanding core concepts<br>
-Hands-on Learning: Dive deep into the inner workings of language models<br/>
+Hands-on Learning: Dive deep into the inner workings of language models<br>
 Springboard for Innovation: Use this as your starting point for more advanced projects